krmgopi/js-crud-app/README.md

 # js-crud-app
-This is a simple js CRUD app using Materialize CSS Framework
+This is a simple js CRUD app using Materialize CSS Framework.
+Also implemented the local storage.